Overview

 In the Advanced Settings window, click the "Hive Connection" tab at the top.

-From here, you’ll see three key sub-tabs:
+From here, you'll see these key sub-tabs:

 Monitoring